Table of Contents

 History of Nanotechnology

-1. One of the pioneers in Nanotechnology is the American physicist Richard Feynman, who, in 1959 at a congress of the American Physics Society at Caltech, gave the speech.
+- One of the trailblazers in Nanotechnology is the American physicist Richard Feynman, who, in 1959 at a congress of the American Material science Society at Caltech, gave the discourse.

 What are the Uses of Nanotechnology?

-• In basic terms, nano-technology is a type of materials engineering at the atomic or molecular scale.
+- In fundamental terms, nano-innovation is a kind of materials designing at the nuclear or sub-atomic scale.

 Applications of Nanotechnology